 The construction of this square began in 1729, by order of Phillip V, with the square primarily intended for bull fights.
 Today, it is seen as one of the most beautiful squares in Spain and in the whole of Europe.
 The space offers a paradoxical optical illusion.
 From the ground it appears to be a perfect quadrangle, but when seen from an aerial photo, the shape is irregular.
 The baroque façades of the building, which surround and define the square’s perimeter, seem perfectly symmetrical at first glance, but in reality, none of them are the same height.
 Entire books have been written about this square in Salamanca, and, to this day, it is considered the absolute model of Spanish squares.

-The urban structure is dictated by a geographical position, one of the most spectacular in a European city.
-Passau is situated on a spit of land, at the confluence between the Danube, the Inn and the Ilz, each with different coloured waters.
-The Domplatz lies at the highest point of the city.
-An advantage, for Passau is threatened by flooding every year.
-The square takes shape in 1150, and from 1155, due to the donation of the bishop Konrad von Babenberg, it becomes property of the cathedral, with the condition being that clerical houses should be built on its free sides.
-The 14 buildings which appear thus are affected by the great fires of 1662 and 1680, and then rebuilt by Italian architects in the late baroque style.
-In 1824, the statue of Emperor Maximilian I of Bavaria is placed in the square.
-Thus, for the first time in its history, the square becomes a public one and wins the status of official town square.
-It is redeveloped after 2013.
-The pavement disappears, replaced with fine gravel, pointing to past historical eras.
-The lighting is spectacular, one of the most accomplished in Europe.
-It focuses on the façade of the cathedral, leaving the square and the rest of the buildings in half-light.
-It is a subtle dark-light game, a game of the past, when cities did not have public lighting, with the future.
-The effect is that of a scene from a Baroque play
+This urban structure was determined by its geographical position, one of the most spectacular in urban Europe.
+Passau is situated on a spit of land, at the confluence between the Danube, the Inn and the Ilz, each with differently coloured waters.
+The Domplatz lies at the highest point of the city, which serves to its advantage, as Passau is threatened by floods each year.
+The square was built in 1150, and in 1155, after donations by the Bishop Konrad von Babenberg, it became the property of the Cathedral, under the condition that clerical houses be built on its free sides.
+These 14 buildings were damaged by the great fires of 1662 and 1680, and then rebuilt by Italian architects in a late-Baroque style.
+In 1824, a statue of Emperor Maximilian I of Bavaria was placed in the square.
+Thus, for the first time in its history, the square became public, gaining the status of an official town square.
+It was renovated after 2013.
+Its pavement was replaced with fine gravel, pointing to its previous historical eras.
+Its lighting is spectacular, one of the finest in Europe.
+Highlighting the façade of the Cathedral, leaving the square and the rest of the buildings in half-light, it enngages in a subtle game of darkness and light, linking the past, when cities did not have public lighting, with the future.
+The effect is that of a scene from a Baroque play.

-Like in many other small, out of the way places, the square is called just Square.
-Náměstí in Czech.
-And Štramberk is yet another example of a place where the town is its square.
-Aside from the row of houses that define its perimeter, only two or three streets are added to the map.
-A cylindrical tower, called Trúba, remnant of a castle about which few things are known, dominates the settlement, perched up on the wooded hill nearby.
-Everything reminds one of a fairy tale, from the forests, to the castle and the square, with a large number of wooden houses from the 18th and 19th centuries also adding to the local cultural heritage.
-The land where Štramberk lies is called Valašsko, from the name of the populace migrating here in waves, along the Carpathians, from Transylvania and, perhaps, from Bukovina.
-If the language of the Vlachs has been lost along the way, and they were slavicised, some customs survived for a time and traditional building techniques were transmitted, taken and adapted by the local craftsmen, either Czech or German.
-The wooden houses clearly remind one of wooden Romanian architecture from Transylvania.
-A number of local settlements had such centres, but the wooden houses have been replaced by stone ones, usually Baroque in style.
-At Štramberk there is the largest number of Vlach style wooden houses, as they are called here, leading to an interesting architectural reservation.
-The square is also linked to the preparation of local cakes called “Štramberk ears”, which, by law, can only be made here.
-It is said that they have been called thus because the people of medieval Štramberk thought that they were similar to the ears of captured Tatar soldiers, during the time of Tatar raids.
+Similar to many other small, out-of-the-way places, this square is simply called “Square,” or Náměstí in Czech. Štramberk is yet another example of a place where the entire town is condensed into its square.
+Aside from the row of houses that line its perimeter, only two or three additional streets complete the map.
+Trúba, a cylindrical tower consisting of the remains of a castle about which few things are known, dominates this settlement, perched on a nearby wooded hillside.
+Everything here reminds one of a fairy tale, from the forests to the castle to the square.
+A large number of wooden houses from the 18th and 19th centuries also add to the local cultural heritage.
+The land where Štramberk is located is called Valašsko, from the name of the populace who migrated here in waves, along the Carpathians from Transylvania and, perhaps, from Bukovina.
+Though the language of the Vlachs was lost along the way, and these people were slavicised, some customs did survive, such as the traditional building techniques that were adapted by local Czech and German craftsmen.
+The wooden houses clearly bring to mind the wooden Romanian architecture from Transylvania.
+A number of local settlements had such centres, but the wooden houses have been replaced by stone ones, usually Baroque in style. Štramberk has the greatest number of Vlach-style wooden houses, as they are called here, creating an interesting architectural reservation.
+Its square is also linked to the preparation of local cakes called “Štramberk ears,” which legally can only be made here.
+It is said that they have this name because the people of medieval Štramberk thought they resembled the ears of captured Tatar soldiers, during the time of the Tatar raids.